 Want to contribute to a Roth IRA, but concerned that you earn too much money?
 Don’t fret, high-income earners still have a way to do it using something called a backdoor Roth IRA!

 Traditional IRAs are a more common investment choice than Roth IRAs.
-According to research by the Investment Company Institute, as of 2016 nearly 26% of U.S. households owned a tradition IRA, versus just 17% who owned a Roth IRA.
+According to the most recent research by the Investment Company Institute, nearly 26% of U.S. households owned a traditional IRA versus just 17% who owned a Roth IRA.

 It seems that for many, the lure of the upfront tax break from a traditional IRA is more appealing than the long-term tax benefits associated with a Roth IRA!

 “Sometimes I hear people worry about a future Congress coming along and cheating people by taxing Roth accounts in retirement,” money expert Clark Howard says.
 “Well, anything is possible, but it’s not something I actively worry about.”

 With Roth IRAs, you’re allowed to contribute up to $6,000 each year ($7,000 for those 50 and older).
 There’s no upfront tax break like there is with a traditional IRA.
 But a Roth can be spent tax-free in retirement, unlike a traditional IRA.

 As of 2019, people who earn above $137,000 as a single person or more than $203,000 as a married couple filing jointly can’t do a Roth, according to IRS regulations.

 If you earn more than that, you might think you’re out of luck.
 But you’re not!
 A backdoor Roth IRA can help.
 A backdoor Roth IRA is simply a name for the process of taking money in a traditional IRA, converting it to a Roth and paying the tax on it.
 It also goes by the name of a non-deductible IRA.